Limiting distributions for eigenvalues of sample correlation matrices from heavy-tailed populations: Method of moments for

 \subsection{Self-normalized moments}

 To compute the expectation of $m_k$, we need to understand the even moments of products of self-normalized $Y_{ij}$'s.
-Assuming that $\xi$ belongs to the domain of attraction of a stable law with index $\alpha<2$, Albrecher and Teugels \cite[p.~4]{albrecher:teugels:2007} derived the following formula for the moments of the self-normalized random variables
+Assuming that $\xi$ is regularly varying with index $\alpha<2$, Albrecher and Teugels \cite[p.~4]{albrecher:teugels:2007} derived the following formula for the moments of the self-normalized random variables

 where $k\ge 1$, $1\le r\le k$, $k_i\ge 1$ and $k_1+\cdots+k_r=k$; and $\Gamma(\cdot)$ denoting the gamma function.
 In particular, we have